Folk of the 80's (Part III)

-Folk of the 80's (Part III) is the second studio album by Canadian synth-pop group Men Without Hats, released in early 1984.
-The album reached #127 on the U.S. Billboard 200 albums chart.
-It was the band's final album with the lineup consisting of Ivan Doroschuk (vocals), Stefan Doroschuk (guitar), Colin Doroschuk (keyboards) and Allan McCarthy (keyboards).
+Folk of the 80's (Part III) is the second studio album by Canadian synth-pop band Men Without Hats, released on 3 April 1984 by MCA Records.
+The album reached No. 127 on the U.S. Billboard 200 albums chart.
+It was the band's final album with the line-up of Ivan Doroschuk (vocals), Stefan Doroschuk (guitar), Colin Doroschuk (keyboards) and Allan McCarthy (keyboards).

 During the recording process, "The Safety Dance" became big in America, requiring the band to put recording on hold and do a tour.

-This album was re-released on CD in Canada in 1997 by Oglio Records as part of a "two-fer" including Rhythm of Youth.
+This album was re-released on CD in Canada in 1997 by Oglio Records as part of a "two-fer" including Rhythm of Youth (1982).

-It was also re-mastered and re-released in Canada in 2010 by Bulldog Brothers/Unidisc.
-In addition to the tracks on the LP, it also contains an extended version of "Where Do The Boys Go?".
-The extended version of "Where Do the Boys Go?" was intended to be used on the original CD release by Statik in 1984, but was left off.
+It was also remastered and re-released in Canada in 2010 by Bulldog Brothers and Unidisc Music.
+In addition to the tracks on the LP, it contains an extended version of "Where Do the Boys Go?".
+The extended version of "Where Do the Boys Go?" was listed on the sleeve of the original CD release by Statik in 1984, but was left off the disc.